 Double the points if the video takes advantage of what video does best… tap emotion.
 Make the audience laugh, make them cry, make them think a little… you’ve just re-energized the whole event.

 I can’t tell you what type of video to do here.
 It’s obviously dependent on what your event is all about.
 We’ve done a bunch of videos for Alverno College.
 They host several events every year and use videos to feature their amazing students and generous donors.

-Another one of our customers, Catholic Health Initiatives, uses case study videos at some of its events to promote the innovative ways its markets are building healthier communities.There are a TON of possibilities here!
+Another one of our customers, Catholic Health Initiatives (now CommonSpirit Health), uses case study videos at internal events and meeting to promote the innovative ways its markets are building healthier communities.There are a TON of possibilities here!

 The piece of advice I will give you is the timing of when to play the video.
 Show it when you’re trying to reengage the audience.
 If there’s a point in the program when you want them to pay special attention, that’s the time to show your video.

 One last thought, if it’s an event that runs more than one day, you can produce videos each day of the event promoting things that are taking place.

 This is especially effective for businesses taking part in trade shows.
 Highlight things that happened that day, then promote what’s taking place the next day.
 Use it as a tool to get people to your trade show space.

 Post-EventWe finish our corporate event video trifecta with the one everyone should be doing.

 Attendance might not be a problem for you, so the pre-event video might not be necessary.
 Maybe your event doesn’t involve a large group of people gathering for one specific function, so a video during the event might not be needed.